tobixen/plann/README.md

 There is a "competing" project at https://github.com/geier/khal - you may want to check it out - it's more mature but probably more complex.
 It's using a "vsyncdir" backend - if I've understood it correctly, that involves building a local copy of the calendar.
 The philosophy behind calendar-cli is slightly different, calendar-cli is supposed to be a simple cli-based caldav+ical client.
 No synchronization, no local storage, just client-side operations.

+There is also a python package kal on pypi - with the description set to "Personal assistant cli tool", and it's not mine.
+(That may be quite bad).

 ## New vs old interface

+Based on user feedback I decided to fork calendar-cli into kal.

 DO YOU HAVE OPINIONS ON WHAT COLOR TO PAINT THE BIKE SHED WITH?
 VISIT https://github.com/tobixen/calendar-cli/issues/88 NOW!